‘The Young And The Restless’ Recap For Thursday: A Heartbreaking Funeral For Neil Winters

 Nate (Sean Dominic) spoke and shared words for his mother, Olivia.
 Then, Victor (Eric Braeden) rose and reflected on how much he appreciated Neil at Newman Enterprises and even after he started his own business.
 Victor cried as he revealed that Neil was one of the few men he trusted.
 Next, Jack spoke about Neil’s generosity with the Abbott-Winters foundation.
 Jack told that Neil saved lives, including Jack’s.

 Devon stood up to discuss all that Neil had meant to him over the years.
 He broke down crying, and Lily cried from the audience.
 Devon said that Neil would tell them to carry on.
-Lily tried to speak again, but she couldn’t so Cane (Daniel Goddard) stood with her agreement.
+Lily tried to speak again, but she couldn’t, so Cane (Daniel Goddard) stood with her in agreement.
 Cane discussed how he regretted letting both Neil and Lily down on several occasions.
 He also talked about Neil’s strength of spirit — a trait that Neil passed to Lily.

 Then, Lily found the strength to speak.
 She explained how alone she felt with both of her parents, Neil and Dru (Victoria Rowell), gone.
 She recalled her dad’s laugh and then said that everybody had to be there for each other to move forward and honor Neil’s legacy.
 Later, Lily stepped toward the casket and said, “I love you.”